 \subsection{Parametric Models}

-The parametric distributions considered for our proposed approach are listed in Table \ref{tab:paramaetric_dists}.
+The parametric distributions considered for our proposed approach are listed in Table 1.
 The exponentially-truncated shifted-power (ETSP) family of hazards we consider is slightly different than that considered in \cite{scholey2019age}, as we set $c = 0$ as opposed to estimating it via profile likelihood.
 In \citet{scholey2019age}'s applications, $c$ was estimated to be very close to zero, typically around $6\times 10^{-4}$.

 The generalized Gamma distribution is parametrized as in the \texttt{flexsurv} package in \texttt{R}, as it is more numerically stable than the original parameterization \citep{prentice1974log}.